The Lookahead

 8.1 Mobile app

-Our marketing website at thelookahead.com.au may use a small number of essential and analytics cookies, including those provided by Cloudflare for security, performance, and aggregate traffic analytics.
+Our public waitlist landing page at join.thelookahead.app may use a small number of essential and analytics cookies, including those provided by Cloudflare for security, performance, and aggregate traffic analytics.
 These cookies do not identify individual users and are not used for advertising.
 If we add additional analytics or marketing cookies in future, we will update this section and provide an appropriate cookie notice and consent mechanism on the site.

 You can control cookies through your browser settings, including blocking or deleting cookies.
 Disabling essential cookies may affect site functionality.